 Patents and licenses are important to our business.
 Our strategy is to file or license patent applications to protect technology, inventions and improvements to inventions that we consider important for the development of our technology.
 We seek patent protection and licenses that relate to our technology and candidates in our pipeline and/or may be important to our future.
 We have filed numerous patents and patent applications with the United States Patent and Trademark Office (USPTO) and foreign jurisdictions.
-This proprietary intellectual property includes methods relating to the design of zinc finger and TALE (Transcription activator-like effector) proteins, therapeutic applications of genome editing technology, enabling technologies related to our platform and the use of genome editing across a variety of applications.
+This proprietary intellectual property includes methods relating to the design of zinc finger, TALE (Transcription activator-like effector) proteins and CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats)/Cas editing systems, therapeutic applications of genome editing technologies related to our platform and the use of genome editing across a variety of applications.
 We rely on a combination of patent, copyright, trademark, proprietary know-how, continuing technological innovations, trade secret laws, as well as confidentiality agreements, materials transfer agreements, research agreements and licensing agreements, to establish and protect our proprietary rights.